bio-raum/FooDMe2/docs/user_doc/usage.md

     !!! tip Automated sample sheet generation

-        If you want to automatically generate sample sheets from files in a folder, you can use a built-in function of FooDMe2:
+        If you want to automatically generate sample sheets from files in a folder, you can use a companion pipeline of FooDMe2:

         ```bash
-        nextflow run bio-raum/FooDMe2 -profile myprofile --generate_samplesheet /path/to/folder
+        nextflow run bio-raum/samplesheet -profile myprofile --input /path/to/folder
         ```

         The folder should contain reads with the extension .fastq.gz or .fq.gz.
-FooDMe2 will try to guess the proper grouping rules, but please check the resulting file (results/samples.tsv) for correctness.
+The pipeline will try to guess the proper grouping rules, but please check the resulting file (results/samples.tsv) for correctness.

 `--reads` [ default = null ]